Chris-Fortier/pickem/README.md

 # Running the App Locally

+Open up separate consoles to run the server and client.
--  Both of these command are done from the project folder:
+Run these commands in each terminal from the project folder:

 -  `npm run server` runs the server
 -  `npm run client` runs the client

 # Deployment